 15. Breenhold Gardens

-The Breenhold Gardens in Mount Wilson comprises over 45 hectares of gardens, parkland and native bushland.
-The area is home to a large collection of exotic and indigenous trees and flowering shrubs that have been planted there over the past 40 years.
+Breenhold Gardens in Mount Wilson spans over 45 hectares of gardens, parkland, and native bushland.
+It boasts a diverse collection of exotic and native trees, along with flowering shrubs that have been cultivated over the past 40 years.

-The gardens are seasonal, which means they are only open during certain months.
-The Autumn season is April and May, and the Spring season is September and October.
+The gardens are seasonal, opening only during specific months.
+The autumn season runs through April and May, while the spring season is in September and October.
 The gardens can also be booked for special events throughout the year.

 Breenhold Gardens | |